MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Experiments

 \subsection{Main Result}

-Table 1 shows the results of both 1-shot and 5-shot slot tagging of SNIPS dataset.
-Our method reaches comparable result with the state-of-the-art, and outperforms in 3 out of 7 domains under 1-shot setting, and 6 under 5-shot setting.
-Especially in Creative Work, our method achieves almost 10 points and 6 points improvement under 1-shot and 5-shot respectively.
-Compare Coach \citep{liu-etal-2020-coach} with \cite{hou2020fewshot} and \cite{zhu2020vector}, we find optimization-based is not as competitive as metric-based methods when the shot is less.
+Table~\ref{tab:snip_main} and Table~\ref{tab:ner_main} show the results of both 1-shot and 5-shot slot tagging of SNIPS and NER datasets respectively.
+Our method reaches comparable results with the state-of-the-art and outperforms in 3 out of 7 domains under 1-shot setting, and 6 under 5-shot setting at SNIPS dataset.
+Specifically, our method achieves about 13\% ($70.27 \rightarrow 79.57$) and 7\% ($75.95 \rightarrow 81.07$) improvements in the Cr domain under 1-shot and 5-shot respectively.
+Besides that, the improvement keeps consistent on the NER dataset while adding additional shots leads to greater improvement.
+It's obvious that our method demonstrates strong scalability and flexibility with the number of shots increasing.
+When comparing Coach \cite{liu-etal-2020-coach} with L-TapNet+CDT+PWE \cite{hou2020fewshot} and L-TapNet+CDT+VPB \cite{zhu2020vector}, it is also interesting to see that fine-tuning is not as competitive as metric-based approaches when the shot is smaller.